Exact Recovery in the Hypergraph Stochastic Block Model: a Spectral Algorithm: Introduction

-Our algorithm compares favorably with other known algorithms for HSBM recovery in the dense case with $k = \omega(1)$ clusters; see Section~\ref{sec:cmp}.
-It is based on the \emph{iterated projection} technique developed by~\cite{cole2017simple,cole2018recovering} for the graph case.
+In this paper, we present a spectral algorithm for exact recovery which compares well with previously known algorithms in the dense regime.
+Our main result is the following: \begin{theorem} Let $p,q,d$ be constant.
+For sufficiently large $n$, there exists a deterministic, polynomial time algorithm which exactly recovers $d$-uniform HSBMs with probability $1 - \exp(-\Omega(\sqrt{n}))$ if $s= \Omega(\sqrt n)$.\end{theorem} See Theorem~\ref{mainthm} below for the precise statement.
+Our algorithm is based on the \emph{iterative projection} algorithm developed in~\cite{cole2017simple,cole2018recovering} for the graph case.
 We apply this approach to the \emph{adjacency matrix} $A$ of the random hypergraph $H$ (see Definition \ref{def:adjmatrix}).
-The challenge is that the adjacency matrix projected from the adjacency tensor used in the algorithm does not have independent entries.
-In the process, we prove a concentration result for the spectral norm of $A$, which may be of independent interest (Theorem~\ref{concentration}).
+The challenge is that the adjacency matrix constructed from the adjacency tensor used in the algorithm does not have independent entries.
+In the process, we prove a non-asymptotic concentration result for the spectral norm of $A$, which may be of independent interest (Theorem~\ref{concentration}) for other random hypergraph problems.